 The Bates steel poles, which have given long service, are reaching the end of their mechanical life.
 As part of the pool of overhead HV distribution line replacement funds allowed in the planning period, these poles will be progressively replaced.
-Approximately 25 of these poles have been replaced/removed since the last plan was published - leaving 17 in service (at all voltages).
+Approximately eight of these poles have been replaced/removed since the last plan was published - leaving eight in service (at all voltages).
 The rural underground conversion programme has decommissioned many of these poles.
 The remaining poles are being closely monitored.
-All 12 remaining 11 kV or 22 kV poles will be removed in 2022, leaving only five relatively low risk LV poles in service.
+All four remaining 11kV or 22kV poles will be removed by 2025, leaving only four relatively low risk LV poles in service (three of which will be removed by urban underground conversion projects within three years).